 Coming in at 17mm of thickness (thanks to the inclusion of the brand new Cherry MX Ultra Low Profile switches) it’s among thinnest gaming keyboards that money can buy right now, and with the addition of features such as Hyper-Polling and Corsair’s AXON hyper-processing technology this should, theoretically, be an endgame-worthy keyboard.
 Read our full Corsair K100 Air Wireless review to find if that’s the case or not.

-"Ultimately, the Corsair K100 Air Wireless is an interesting product on a technical level, and I would recommend this board if it was around 100 dollars cheaper, but as it stands right now I don't think it's worth it unless you are absolutely in love with its specific combination of features and its thin design.
+❝Ultimately, the Corsair K100 Air Wireless is an interesting product on a technical level, and I would recommend this board if it was around 100 dollars cheaper, but as it stands right now I don’t think it’s worth it unless you are absolutely in love with its specific combination of features and its thin design.
 There are better wireless keyboards out there, and there are better Corsair keyboards out there.❞

 One of the first things I noticed about the K100 Air Wireless wasn’t something about the board itself, but rather the price.
 With an MSRP of 279 USD, this is among the priciest gaming keyboards I’ve ever reviewed.
 That probably has something to do with the infamous ‘early adopter fee’ but still, it’s hard to look past that price when you could get an entry-level custom mechanical keyboard for that amount of money.